akaenner/Badger2040Keypad/README.md

 1. Connect the badge with a USB cable to your computer.
 2. A USB memory drive with the name CIRCUITPY appears inside the Finder (macOS) or Explorer (Windows).
-3. Copy the files and folders inside the CIRCUITPY folder in this repository to that drive.
+3. Copy the files and folders inside the CIRCUITPY folder from this repository to that drive.

 !
 If you do not want to use an external keypad module skip 'Keypad module setup’ and ‘Mapping hardware keys'.